gjbex/Fortran-for-programmers/docs/hands-on/README.md

    As an extra challenge, implment a non-recursive Fibonacci function, and compare the performance of the recursive and the non-recursive version.

-1. Write a procedure that modifies a 2D array passed as an argument, and modifying it in-place.
+1. Write a procedure that modifies a 2D array containing duoble precision floating point values passed as an argument, and modifying it in-place.
 The elements of the 2D array should be set to 0.0 if the element's absolute value is less than a given real number that is given as the second argument to the function.
 Pay attention to the intent of the arguments.

-1. Implement a non-recursive version of the program to compute and display the Fibonacci numbers.

-1. Write a Fortran program that factorizes the integers 1 through 50, and prints the factors for each number to the screen, e.g., for 12 the output would be 2, 2 and 3 (since 2\*2\*3 = 12).
+2. Write a Fortran program that factorizes the integers 1 through 50, and prints the factors for each number to the screen, e.g., for 12 the output would be 2, 2 and 3 (since 2\*2\*3 = 12).